Zucchini slice: Popularity

-The dish is a staple in Australia and New Zealand; Australian Women's Weekly introduces their version with the phrase "No introduction needed" and named it to their 2003 list of six "all time reader favourite meals".
+The dish is very common in Australia and New Zealand; Australian Women's Weekly introduces their version with the phrase "No introduction needed" and named it to their 2003 list of six "all time reader favourite meals".
 According to Taste.com.au, it is their most popular recipe.
 Magic Little Meals refers to it as "a favorite with young and old".
 According to More it is perennially at the top of online search lists during zucchini season in Australia.

 Similar dishes

 Dishes similar to the category of slices include bar cookies, frittatas, and sheet cakes.
 The zucchini slice is most similar to a frittata, although the inclusion of flour makes it according to Lukas Volger similar in texture to "somewhere between a quiche and a savory muffin".